microsoft/Atlas/README.md

 * Does not allow arbetrary code or command-line execution in order to limit what can be done to the machine executing a workflow

-* Currently designed for Azure REST API and Active Directory authentication
+* Currently designed for Active Directory authentication for Azure and VSTS resources

 * Not yet available as a class library package

 # Goals

-Additional features being planned include

 * Packing workflows into zip or tarball archive files, publishing and executing workflows from feed locations

 * Establishing a repository for collaboration on common in-progress and stable workflows, and default location for common workflows

-* Example workflows for larger configurations, e.g. ASP.NET Core services on Kubernetes with VSTS CI/CD and Azure hosting, DNS, and routing
+* Shared workflows for larger scenarios, e.g. ASP.NET Core services on Kubernetes with VSTS CI/CD, Azure VM clusters, Azure DNS, geo-redundant load balanding and service routing

 # Contributing